-Board of Directors.
-Board of Auditors
+Board of Directors, Board of Auditors

-Having a majority of external directors on the Board strengthens supervision of decision-making by CEO and other executive officers.
-External directors, as former senior managers of global companies or leading specialists in fields such as M&A and financial management, boast diverse and superior expertise.
-They offer objective opinions that are reflected in important decisions.
-In FY2021, the Board discussed various topics including supply chain management, budget, and our strategy for Global Brands.
-The Board met 13 times in FY2021.
-The attendance rate was 99.1% for directors and 97.4% for auditors.
-External statutory auditors with certified accounting or legal backgrounds constitute half the Board of Auditors.
-The auditors ensure transparent auditing and participate in specialized, objective discussions of relevant issues.
-The Board of Auditors met 12 times in FY2021 (98.6% attendance).
+Having a majority of external directors on the Board We aim to establish internal control systems wherever we strengthens supervision of decision-making by CEO and operate by promoting full compliance, building risk other executive officers.
+External directors, as former senior management frameworks, protecting confidential managers of global companies or leading specialists in fields information and pursuing thorough internal auditing.
+We such as M&A and financial management, boast diverse and seek to nurture a deep understanding of, and respect for, superior expertise.
+They offer objective opinions that are our Fast Retailing Group Code of Conduct by requiring all reflected in important decisions.
+In FY2021, the Board employees to take an annual online refresher course.
+We discussed various topics including supply chain management, have also set up internal hotlines so that anyone can report budget, and our strategy for Global Brands.
+The Board met or discuss potential compliance violations or concerns.
+13 times in FY2021.
+The attendance rate was 99.1% for At the same time, our Risk Management Committee directors and 97.4% for auditors.
+External statutory auditors works to strengthen business-related risk management with certified accounting or legal backgrounds constitute systems.
+The committee debates our preparedness and half the Board of Auditors.
+The auditors ensure transparent responses to various issues.
+Examples include COVID-19 auditing and participate in specialized, objective discussions and vaccination: the risks of major natural disasters, such of relevant issues.
+The Board of Auditors met 12 times in as a big earthquake near Tokyo; and risks relating to FY2021 (98.6% attendance). international relations and conditions.